Konjugators/console-conjugator/README.md

 >>> conjugator.conjugate("spielen", "er", "present-perfect")
 hat gespielt
 ```
-The character-set a^, o^, u^, and s^ will be formatted automatically to ä, ö, ü, and ß (for german).
+The character-set a^, o^, u^, and s^ will be formatted automatically to ä, ö, ü, and ß (for german) most of the time (full support added soon).

 # Progress
 ## Finished:
 ### - Deutsch -
 - [X] Create Deutsch Conjugation module
+- - [ ] Add Futur II support
 - [X] Create CLI interface
 - [X] Connect CLI with Deutsch Conjugation
 - [X] Fuzzy Finder for Deutsch